Friday, August 31, 2012

 - Removed half tank of gas.
 Saved 60.7 lbs.

-- Calculations based on 91 octane fuel weight and the stock 20.0 gallon fuel tank, a large tank that does not need to be full.
+- Calculations based on 91 octane fuel weight and the stock 20.0 gallon fuel tank.
 In general, small cars have ~12 gallon tanks and large cars have ~16 gallon tanks.
 Stock curb weight calculations assume all fluids topped off, including a full tank.
 Of course this weight savings varies, but if you never go above half, you save at least this amount.
-Some modders put in a smaller tank to make this more legit.

 - More to come...